pinarelcin/Ecommerce/README .md

 The photos used in this site were obtained from ...
 Acknowledgements
-I received inspiration for this project from https://qarea.com/  https://millermedia7.com/
+I received inspiration for this project from https://qarea.com/  https://millermedia7.com/ For Logo I used looka.com for free service for texts I took from https://fullstacksolution.net/ecommerce_web_development.html# and modify a bit